Frequently Asked Questions

 Board of Trustees: The supreme governing body overseeing operations and strategic decisions.

-Protector/Board of Guardians: An Advisory Board that Safeguards fundamental principles.
+Board of Guardians: An Advisory Board that Safeguards fundamental principles.

 Executive Director/President: Manages daily operations.
 All key roles are reserved for individuals of African descent.
-A dedicated management company, The Ndege Group Nominees Limited, holds the Trust’s Core Intellectual Property and assets, ensuring African ownership.
+A dedicated management company, The Ndege Group Nominees Limited, holds the Trust’s Core Intellectual Property and assets, ensuring enduring African ownership.

 Source: Constitution of The Ndege Group, Africa's Sovereign Development Trust℠.pdf